polterguy/fine-tune-hyperlambda/README.md

 2. LR multiplier set to 0.08
 3. 3 epochs

-If you're successful, you should have training loss around 0.3 to 0.6, and full validation loss about 0.3 higher.
+If you're successful, you should have training loss around 0.3 to 0.6, and full validation loss at about 0.4 to 0.9, about 0.3 higher than training loss.